-Read the warranty information thoroughly so that you understand the warranty coverage and that you are aware of your rights and responsibilities. \blacksquare P. 110
+Read the warranty information thoroughly so that you understand the warranty coverage and that you are aware of your rights and responsibilities.
+2 P. 112

 You may also want to visit our website at www.powersports.honda.com.
-Canada www.honda.ca.

 Happy riding!